Adrien Silva: Leicester City

 On 31 August 2017, Sporting agreed a £22 million fee for Silva to move to Leicester City, pending international clearance.
 The documents relating to his transfer did not reach FIFA until 14 seconds after the deadline; thus, he remained ineligible to play for the club until the next transfer window.
 In a statement on 24 October, Leicester chose not to appeal to the Court of Arbitration for Sport as it was made clear to them that "FIFA will not support an expedited process"; in an interview with The Guardian in March 2018, he said it was "a very poor decision" by FIFA, despite his appeals, to uphold his ban.

 Silva was officially registered on 1 January 2018, and made his debut that same day as a late substitute in a 3–0 win at home to Huddersfield Town in the Premier League.
 He was given the number 14 jersey, referring to his transfer difficulties.
 In a 2–0 defeat of Watford on 20 January, he came on for Jamie Vardy in the 89th minute and provided the assist for Riyad Mahrez's goal in stoppage time.

 Silva struggled for game time under manager Claude Puel, having not started a league match since 10 August 2018.
 He made only five appearances in all competitions, and was not included in the squad for a league match after 22 September.
 The manager's decision to leave the player out of the first team and make him train with the under-23s was criticised by the latter's father, who accused the former of unfairly "picking on his son".

 On 31 January 2019, Silva joined AS Monaco FC – coached by his compatriot Leonardo Jardim – on loan until June, with Youri Tielemans moving in the opposite direction.
 He made his Ligue 1 debut on 2 February, playing 18 minutes in the 2–1 home victory over Toulouse FC after replacing fellow Portuguese Gelson Martins.

 Despite a change of Leicester manager prior to 2019–20, Silva was still told that he was free to leave the club.
 On 23 August 2019, he rejoined Monaco on another loan.
 He contributed two assists in 22 appearances, before the season was abruptly concluded due to the COVID-19 pandemic.

 Sampdoria

 During a pre-match press conference ahead of the 2020–21 campaign, Leicester coach Brendan Rodgers said that Silva's future "will be outside of here".
-In October 2020, a financial agreement was reached to terminate the former's contract while he finalised a move to U.C.
-Sampdoria.
+In October 2020, a financial agreement was reached to terminate the former's contract while he finalised a move to UC Sampdoria.
 Shortly after, the Italian club announced his signing on a two-year deal.

 On 3 January 2022, Silva's contract was terminated by mutual consent.

-Al Wahda
+Later career

 Silva joined Al Wahda FC of the UAE Pro League on 4 January 2022, on a two-year deal.
+He returned to Portugal in January 2024, with the 34-year-old agreeing to a short-term contract at top-tier Rio Ave FC.